Human Development and Family Sciences (M.S.)

 “With small class sizes, friendly staff and professors who truly care about my future, I knew that I had made the right choice in choosing this program at Texas State.
 I couldn’t imagine myself anywhere else.”

-— Leslie Wells, M.S. ’17
+— Leslie Wells, Class of ’17

 Program Details

 Students are accepted to top Ph.D. programs and receive various employment opportunities.
-Child life students have notable success securing internships and employment as Certified Child Life Specialists.
+Child life students have notable success securing internships and employment as certified child life specialists.

 Program Mission

-The goals of the Human Development and Family Sciences program are to provide students with exceptional classroom and research experiences, support students through practicum and internship experiences, and prepare students to work with diverse populations.
+The goals of the human development and family sciences program are to provide students with exceptional classroom and research experiences, support students through practicum and internship experiences, and prepare students to work with diverse populations.

 Career Options